Resource Center

 How long is the entire egg donation process?

-Egg donation timelines are variable and usually depend on screening, matching, clinic protocol, medication response, retrieval scheduling, and recovery.
+Egg donation timing varies by application, screening, matching, legal clearance, clinic protocol, medication response, monitoring, retrieval scheduling, travel, and recovery.
+Plan around milestones instead of a fixed promise.

 Read article →